state-hiu/virtual-mapgive-course/osm_export_tutorial/osm_export_tutorial.md

 Often another need that arises is that once you download the whole planet file you want to keep it up-to-date.
 If you are interested in this, you may want to look at the [docker-osm](https://github.com/kartoza/docker-osm) project.

+Also note that the technology behind Protomaps is [OSM Express (OSMX)](https://github.com/protomaps/OSMExpress).
+If you are interested in keeping a planet file up-to-date, or also quickly extracting a bounding box from a planet file, look into OSMX.

+Finally, OSMIUM (https://osmcode.org/osmium-tool/) is another great tool for working with OSM files, including extracting data based on attributes, bounding boxes, historical queries, and more.

 ## Other Tools

 ### OSM Extracts